W3SRotterdam/GCS/README.md

 Login to the Umbraco backoffice and navigate to the Developers section.
 Search for `w3s-gcs` and install the package.

 #### 2. Back office configuration
-After you've installed this plugin some mandatory configuration fields inside the GCS section needs to be done.
+After you've installed this plugin some mandatory configuration inside the GCS section needs to be done.
 In the Umbraco backoffice navigate to GCS and configure the following fields:

 - `CX Key`            > The custom search engine ID to use for this request.
 Visit https://cse.google.com/all to create a new search engine and retrieve the token id.